bsubei/codecrafters-redis-zig/README.md

 - The codebase is starting to feel unwieldy and some refactoring is in order.
 - It turns out I didn't do a good job of setting up the data modeling for the server state.
 - I put all the server state behind one struct.
 Now I need to move the mutex locking from being just in the hashmap to the rest of the server state (because that can also change).
+- I think I'm getting the hang of idiomatic Zig.
+It's a bit different but I think it ends up being readable because it's predictable.